AI-SDC/SACRO-ML/examples/unsupported/README.md

 The `attack.py` example provided here shows how the csv files can be loaded and attacks run.
 The `train.py` trains a scikit-learn model and saves the probabilities, however it is only provided for a complete working example: the csv files can be generated with any language.

-Note that the interactive prompt `sacroml target-gen` can also be used to create a loadable directory by supplying the paths to csv files.
+> [!WARNING]
+> CSV files must not have headers.

 > [!NOTE]
-> CSV files must not have headers.
+> The interactive prompt `sacroml target-gen` can also be used to create a loadable directory by supplying the paths to csv files.

 ## Contents